gabesargeant/blog/gabrielsargeant/content/posts/thissitebuilt.md

 In setting everything up I badly followed these two guides, [1 & 2](
 {{<ref "#links" >}})

-Truthfully it was very easy.
+Truthfully it was a very easy process.
 I didn't pull my hair out at all.
-The mistakes I made were more due to me rushing before dinner and they were fun to debug rather than anything close to a real issue.
+The mistakes I made were more due to me rushing before dinner.
+They were fun to debug rather than anything close to a real issues.
+However I do expect if it was you're first time doing everything you'd find it very intimidating.

 A few cool takeaways:

-1. Everything is cheep cheep cheep as the scale I'm at.
+1. Everything is cheep cheep cheep at the scale I'm working at.
 1. Everything is single purpose (I'll go into this more)
 1. You can do almost ever step out of order with very little consequence.
 And that is impart due to the design of everything being single use.